ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserSetup.sh minimal hg38

-If the genome browser is still too slow you have to download all tables of a genome assembly.
+If the genome browser is still too slow you have to mirror all tables of a genome assembly.
 By default rsync is used for the download.
 Alternatively you can use UDR, a UDP-based fast transfer protocol (option: -u).

-    sudo bash browserSetup.sh -u download hg38
+    sudo bash browserSetup.sh -u mirror hg38

-A successful run of "download" will also cut the connection to UCSC: no tables or files are downloaded anymore from the UCSC servers on-the-fly.
+A successful run of "mirror" will also cut the connection to UCSC: no tables or files are downloaded anymore from the UCSC servers on-the-fly.
 To change the remote on-the-fly loading, specify the option -o (offline) or -f (on-the-fly).